FrogBomb/lwf_test/README.md

 ##Description:

-This is a simple module for doing quick an basic functional testing of python 3.5 code.
+This is a simple module for doing quick and basic functional testing of python 3.5 code.
 Built with many helpers, including an inheritable Timer and print-outs for tests

 ##Installation: